Dual Randomized Smoothing: Beyond Global Noise Variance: Experimental Evaluation

 \textbf{Dual RS with Multiple Pretrained Experts (Routing).} We further evaluate the efficacy of dual RS as a routing mechanism with multiple pretrained expert classifiers, as discussed in \cref{sec:route}.
 Specifically, we consider two experts: one specialized for $\sigma=0.25$ and another specialized for $\sigma=1.0$.
 For $\sigma=0.25$, we define the \emph{Weak Expert for Small} to be an off-the-shelf denoised smoothing model, and the \emph{Strong Expert for Small} to be a finetuned denoised smoothing model by \citet{carlinicertified} on $\sigma=0.25$.
-For $\sigma=1.0$, we define the \emph{Weak Expert for Large} to be the same off-the-shelf model, and the \emph{Strong Expert for Large} to be another off-the-shelf model, pretrained by \citet{chenhao25acr}, which achieves the state-of-the-art performance for large radii. \cref{fig:comp_route} compares these four experts and dual RS built upon weak and strong experts, respectively.
+For $\sigma=1.0$, we define the \emph{Weak Expert for Large} to be the same off-the-shelf model, and the \emph{Strong Expert for Large} to be another off-the-shelf model, pretrained by \citet{chenhao25acr}, which achieves the state-of-the-art performance for large radii.
+We found that incorporating the weight $w_e(\vx)$ degrades performance on strong experts, so we set $w_e(\vx)=1$ for all $\vx$ in this experiment. \cref{fig:comp_route} compares these four experts and dual RS built upon weak and strong experts, respectively.
 The results show that dual RS effectively leverages the improved performance of the strong experts, achieving a better accuracy-robustness trade-off than that of the weak experts.
 This demonstrates that dual RS can flexibly incorporate different expert models to further enhance performance.

 \textbf{Dual RS on Large Datasets.} We further evaluate dual RS on \IN.
-As shown in \cref{tab:main_result_in}, Dual RS achieves strong certified accuracy across all radii, consistent to the improvements shown on \cifar.
-Compared to Multiscale, the state-of-the-art input-dependent RS, dual RS gets roughly 1.5x performance advantage at radii 0.5, 1.0 and 1.5.
+As shown in \cref{tab:main_result_in}, Dual RS achieves strong certified accuracy in the medium and small radii region.
+Compared to Multiscale, the state-of-the-art input-dependent RS, dual RS gets 8.6\%, 17.1\% and 9.1\% performance advantage at radii 0.5, 1.0 and 1.5 respectively.
 Overall, these results show that Dual RS scales effectively to large datasets and high-dimensional input spaces.